-NOW THEREFORE The Corporation of the City of Peterborough by the Council thereof hereby enacts as follows:
+Now Therefore, The Corporation of the City of Peterborough by the Council thereof hereby enacts as follows:

 - 1. That the updated Central Area Community Improvement Plan consisting of the attached explanatory text, maps and appendices, is hereby adopted.
 The Central Area Community Improvement Plan is attached hereto as Schedule "A" - 2.
-This By-law and attached schedules come into effect on the day it receives third reading.
+This By-law and attached schedules come into effect on the day it receives third reading. - 3.
+By-law 17-066 is repealed on the date this By-law receives third reading.